derwebcoder/neote/docs/troubleshooting.md

 ## I don't see a custom component being rendered

 The custom element probably wasn't properly rendered.
-Make sure to import the whole file of the custom element like `import "@/modules/tags/components/NeoteHueSelect";`.
-If you only import a type from the file, the build process might be trying to be smart and remove the import completely.
+Make sure to import the `defineX()` function from the custom element.

 ## There is only a black dot in place of a tag (or other custom element)